-Waco, Texas (October 21, 2019) – Due to a break in a 12 inch force main, an unauthorized discharge of wastewater has occurred from the City of Waco collection system.
+Waco, Texas (May 26, 2020) – Due to substantial rainfall and a mechanical failure, an unauthorized discharge of wastewater has occurred from the City of Waco wastewater collection system.

 Facility Name: City of Waco Wastewater Collection System

 Person to contact for information: Lisa Tyer, (254) 750-8040